Farmers in the villages of Nigeria’s northern state of Zamfara are facing a double jeopardy.

 To make matters worse, the region has faced violence by rival armed groups looking to control the gold trade, leaving thousands of people dead.

 Now Nigeria is seeking ways to end the twin problems.
-President Bola Tinubu’s administration is engaging the government of the United Arab Emirates (UAE) – identified as the prime destination of gold smuggled out of Nigeria – to help stanch the illegal flow.
+President Bola Tinubu’s administration is engaging the government of the United Arab Emirates (UAE) – identified as the prime destination of gold smuggled out of Nigeria – to help staunch the illegal flow.
+This formed the subject of discussion in a meeting in late October between Nigeria’s minister of solid minerals Dele Alake and the UAE ambassador to Nigeria, Salem Saeed Al Shamsi.

-“In the mining sector, we see significant opportunities for collaboration,” Alake said “While there is considerable trade in gold, much of it remains illegal, with a large portion of Nigerian gold ending up in the UAE unlawfully.”
+“In the mining sector, we see significant opportunities for collaboration,” said Alake.
+“While there is considerable trade in gold, much of it remains illegal, with a large portion of Nigerian gold ending up in the UAE unlawfully.”

-The minister called for both countries work together to put in place strategies to stop the illegal trade while facilitating and regulating a legitimate trade in gold that would be mutually beneficial.
+The minister called for both countries to work together to put in place strategies to stop the illegal trade while facilitating and regulating a legitimate trade in gold that would be mutually beneficial.
 It was agreed at the meeting that a technical committee would be created to work out the strategies for collaboration.

 Cracking down on the illegal trade